kamalafidele/video-recording/README.md

 - [Wavesurfer.js](https://wavesurfer.xyz/) to create audio waveforms in the popup and the editor
 - [React Advanced Cropper](https://advanced-cropper.github.io/react-advanced-cropper/) for the cropping UI in the editor
 - [fix-webm-duration](https://github.com/yusitnikov/fix-webm-duration) to add missing metadata to WEBM files

-## Acknowledgements

-- Thanks to [HelpKit](https://www.helpkit.so/) for sponsoring this project by hosting the [Screenity Help Center](https://help.screenity.io/).
-- Thanks to [Mei Xuan](https://www.behance.net/meixuanloo) for helping with the Chinese translation of the extension.

-If you need any help, or want to become a Screenity expert, you can browse articles and guides in the [help center](https://help.screenity.io).
-You can also submit any feedback or ideas in this [form](https://tally.so/r/3ElpXq), or contact through [this page](https://help.screenity.io/contact)

-Feel free to reach out to me through email at hi@alyssax.com or [on Twitter](https://twitter.com/alyssaxuu) if you have any questions or feedback!
-Hope you find this useful 💜